-A power supply is located on sidewall inside of coach, near the TV.
+A power supply is located on sidewall or ceiling inside of coach, near the TV.
 A push button switch must be turned on and a light will shine, indicating 12 volt power is present.
 A coax wire is attached to antenna underneath, not visible and goes from power supply to roof antenna and returns signal to the TV set.

-To rotate antenna, press white button on side of knob, hold and move antenna slowly, until you view the best picture.
+To rotate antenna, press white button on side of knob, hold and move antenna slowly, until you view the best picture with TV on.